boldbi/boldbi-docker/README.md

 ### Persisting application data

 You can store the application data in your host machine to make the Bold BI container a stateful application.
-Existing containers can be deleted and new ones can be created with the host machine directory attached to the container.
-Then Bold BI application will read and write the data in your host machine.
+Existing containers can be deleted, and new ones can be created with the host machine directory attached to the container.
+Then, Bold BI application will read and write the data in your host machine.

 Replace the `<host_path_for_appdata_files>` value with a directory path from your host machine in the advanced docker run command.